Toluwalemi/alpha-github-bot/README.md

 It uses **Docker** for containerization in isolated environments, exposing deployed URL via **ngrok**, clean up of containers and resources and provides comprehensive feedback on the deployment via comments.
 It is repository agnostic.

-This would mean new features and bug fixes are evaluated in a production-like setting before merging, which can be game-changing.
+This would mean new features and bug fixes are evaluated in a production-like setting before merging, which can be game-changing!.

 Such a setup offers an: